Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 Epic Magic Arms and Armor, *protection from energy; Market Price:* +6 bonus.

+### Cold Warding
-**Cold Warding:** The armor absorbs the first 50 points of cold damage per round that the wearer would normally take (similar to the *resist energy* spell).
+The armor absorbs the first 50 points of cold damage per round that the wearer would normally take (similar to the *resist energy* spell).